CouncilofLorien/counciloflorien.github.io/docs/cards/P/passion-of-wrath.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A strike from a Dragon attack is modified by +2 prowess and -1 body.
-Alternatively, a strike from an attack by a manifestation of Smaug is modified by +4 prowess and -2 body. <br>_"At the twanging of the bows and the shrilling of the trumpets the dragon's wrath blazed to its height till he was blind and mad with it."_ ***---Hob***
+Alternatively, a strike from an attack by a manifestation of Smaug is modified by +4 prowess and -2 body. <br>_"At the twanging of the bows and the shrilling of the trumpets the dragon's wrath blazed to its height till he was blind and mad with it."_ ***---&NoBreak;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>